-Like a lot of Tampa neighborhoods, the Heights have undergone significant rejuvenation in the past decade.
-Today the area is thriving with art galleries, home renovations, and new construction, and major developments including the mixed-use Armature Works and luxury apartment community The Pearl.
-The resurgence in the Heights began with restaurants about a decade ago — and the dining scene has only burgeoned since then with dozens of innovative spots like Ulele, Rooster & the Till, Ichicoro, Nebraska Mini-Mart, and more.
+Like a lot of Tampa neighborhoods, Tampa Heights has undergone significant rejuvenation in the past decade.
+Today the area, and its neighbor Seminole Heights, are thriving with art galleries, home renovations, new construction, and major developments, including the mixed-use Armature Works and luxury apartment community The Pearl.
+The resurgence began with restaurants about a decade ago — and the dining scene has only burgeoned since then with dozens of innovative spots like Ulele, Rooster & the Till, Ichicoro, Nebraska Mini-Mart, and more.

 In Seminole Heights, stately older bungalows line Central Avenue, once a thriving thoroughfare of Black businesses.
 Craftsman-style homes are the norm throughout the quieter side streets, now a mix of young professionals and families, and several loft-style apartment buildings have sprung up in recent years to serve the young professionals drawn to the still-artsy essence of the neighborhood.